-4.11.
+5.9.
 ERA-Nets

-ERA-Nets are designed to support public-public partnerships in their preparation and coordination of joint activities as well as European Union topping-up of a trans-national call for proposals in the area of research and/or innovation projects, resulting in grants to third parties.
-Some examples of ongoing/upcoming ERA-Nets are:
+ERA-Nets are designed to support public-public partnerships in their preparation and coordination of joint activities as well as Union topping-up of a trans-national call for proposals in the area of research and/or innovation projects, resulting in grants to third parties.
+Some examples (for a complete list consult this link) of ongoing ERA-Nets are:

-- SUSFOOD 2 (under prep.)
-Sustainable Food Production and Consumption

-- SusAn Sustainable Animal Production

-- BiodivERsA Consolidating the European Research Area on biodiversity and ecosystem services
+- SUSFOOD 2 Sustainable Food Production and Consumption (upcoming!) - SusAn Sustainable Animal Production - BiodivERsA Consolidating the European Research Area on biodiversity and ecosystem services - EUROTRANSBIO (ETB-PRO) EUROpean programme for TRANS-national R&D&I. cooperations of BIOtech SMEs - ERA-MBT Marine Biotechnology ERA-NET - BiophotonicsPlus Photonic appliances for life sciences and health

-- CORE Organic (under prep.)
-Organic farming

-- LEAP-AGRI (under prep.)
-EU-